raygj/vault-content/use-cases/active-directory-service-account-mgmt/README.md

 - DNS resolution of target LDAP server from Vault
 - valid cert loaded on Vault
-- invalide `userdn` path where service account is actually located in AD
+- invalid `userdn` path where service account is actually located in AD

-#### LDAP Result Code 53 Error
+## LDAP Result Code 53 Error

 [reference LDAP error codes](https://ldapwiki.com/wiki/WILL_NOT_PERFORM)